aventon1/aventon1/README.md

 - 👋 Hi, I’m @aventon1
-- 👀 I’m interested in ... machine learning.
+- 👀 I’m interested in ... building tools to make tasks easier.
-- 🌱 I’m currently learning ... natural language processing.
+- 🌱 I’m currently learning ... web development.
 - 💞️ I’m looking to collaborate on ... any and everything.
 - 📫 How to reach me ... through this website.